pmvr/pmvr.github.io/index.md

 <matthias.voegeler@hshl.de>

 # Preliminary Remarks
-The following results have been filed to Solokey in January 2020 and have been accepted.
+The following results have been filed to [Solokeys](https://solokeys.com/) in January 2020 and have been accepted.

 # Abstract
 It is shown that the implementation of ECDSA, which is fundamental for FIDO2 and U2F, leaks some information of the most significant bits of the secret ephemeral key by performing a simple power analysis (SPA).
 This information can be used for lattice based attacks to recover the private key.
 In addition, the implementation of the scalar point multiplication algorithm is not functional correct.